osquery/osquery/docs/wiki/development/logger-plugins.md

 ## Using the plugin

-Add the source to *osquery/logger/plugins/CMakeLists.txts* and it will be compiled and linked.
+Add your source file to `osquery/plugins/logger/CMakeLists.txt` and it will be compiled and linked.

 Now when starting osqueryd you may use `--logger_plugin=name` where the name is the string identifier used in **REGISTER**.